 Up in the Yorkshire Wolds stands an airfield that could have been considered as one the Air Ministry’s ‘less sensible’ decisions.
 Open to the elements, this site was built but never fully used by an operational flying unit, in fact, Cottam could be considered one of the RAF’s more expensive bomb dumps, used primarily for munitions storage toward the war’s end.
 In its construction it would have accommodation, a hangar, and a watch office, along with three concrete runways – all the makings of an RAF bomber base, yet it was often desolate and empty.
 Even though it wasn’t used operationally, it did have its own problems however, and its own casualties .
-Trail 40 takes us across the River Humber into the East Riding of Yorkshire, where we visit the former RAF airfield, RAF Cottam.
+Trail 40 takes us across the River Humber into the East Riding of Yorkshire, where we visit a number of former airfields.
+The first is the former RAF Cottam.

 Designed originally as a satellite for RAF Driffield, Cottam airfield lies high up in the hills on Cottam Well Dale, about 5 miles north of Driffield, just a stones throw from the village of Langtoft, and the tiny parish of Cottam.
 At 475 ft. above sea level, it is one of the higher peaks in the area which makes it popular with dog walkers and ramblers alike.